alexanderpavlovets/webdriveriobasics/README.md

 * + mine: rewrite static methods of Navigator - to have good locators and conditions (now - almost spike)
 * + mine: rewrite date generator with /momentjs.com - continue with momentRandom
 * + create objIterator of get/set data for WrestlerPage

-* ? mine: make browser window a little bit bigger - weird, but impossible.
-/** @deprecated in favour of /session/{session id}/window/rect */ - read it later
-* ? what for do i need abstract class Page ?

-* TypeScript/JavaScript: //#region and //#endregion and //region and //endregion

 * Verbose - log level to understand wjat returns as element
 * seleneium standalone - dosc/change/install - set own server.
 * try to avoid services.

+#Questions:
+* ? what for do i need abstract class Page ?
+* ? mine: make browser window a little bit bigger - weird, but impossible.

+#Info:
+* TypeScript/JavaScript: //#region and //#endregion and //region and //endregion